Condor Design

 residual(y2 == y1**0.5 + x[0] + x[1])

-which can be evaluated by instantiating the model with numerical values for hte parameter, which binds the result from the iterative solver to the named element and field attributes on the instance,
+which can be evaluated by instantiating the model with numerical values for the parameter, which binds the result from the iterative solver to the named element and field attributes on model instance, by calling the model,

 coupling = Coupling([5., 2., 1]) # evaluate the model numerically